What is Petroleum Coke?

 So, What Exactly Is Petcoke, And How Does It Work?

 Electrodes for the steel and aluminum industries may be made from high-grade petcoke, low in sulfur and heavy metals.
 However, the vast majority of petcoke produced worldwide (about 75-80 percent) is of more inferior quality, including more significant amounts of sulfur and heavy metals, and is primarily utilized as a fuel.
-The vast majority of petcoke produced in the United States is sent to China, the world’s largest coal user, to fuel its numerous coal-fired power plants.
+The vast majority of petcoke produced in the United States sent to China, the world’s largest coal user, to fuel its numerous coal-fired power plants.

 What Are The Dangers Of Petroleum Coke On Health?

 A significant amount of fugitive dust from pet coke storage and handling activities is hazardous to one’s health.
-The EPA is especially worried about particles of a diameter of 10 micrometers or less (known as PM10) because these are the particles that pass through the throat and nose and into the lungs.
+The EPA is especially worries about particles of a diameter of 10 micrometers or less (known as PM10) because these are the particles that pass through the throat and nose and into the lungs.
 These particles, when breathed, can harm the heart and lungs, resulting in significant health consequences.
 KCBX’s air quality monitoring equipment at its North and South sites continually detects 10 micrometers and smaller particulate matter concentrations.

 Petroleum coke comprises 90% elemental carbon and 3% to 6% elemental sulfur, with the balance being hydrogen, oxygen, and nitrogen.
 Metals and chemical substances are also present in trace levels.
 While tiny quantities of hazardous compounds have been detected in petroleum coke, research on rats has revealed that the meaning has low toxicity and no indication of carcinogenicity.